Last Updated 4:00 PM EST

 Other macroeconomic data points expected during the week include initial jobless claims and durable goods.
 On the earnings front, a few major results coming this week include Pinduoduo (NASDAQ:PDD), Nike (NYSE:NKE), GameStop (NYSE:GME), Darden Restaurants (NYSE:DRI), Chewy (NYSE:CHWY), and General Mills (NYSE:GIS).

 Similarly, European indices were trading mixed at last check, as traders feared the outcome of the Credit Suisse takeover and the possibility of further bank failures.

 Asia-Pacific Markets Finish in the Red

-Asia-Pacific markets witnessed a sell-off owing to banking sector woes, with a majority of indices closing in the red on Thursday.
-Hong Kong’s Hang Seng, China’s Shanghai Composite, and Shenzhen Component indices ended the day down 1.72%, 1.12%, and 1.38%, respectively.
+Asia-Pacific markets ended the trading session in negative territory following the news of Credit Suisse’s takeover.
+Hong Kong’s Hang Seng, China’s Shanghai Composite, and Shenzhen Component indices ended the day down 2.65%, 0.48%, and 0.29%, respectively.

 Interested in more economic insights?
 Tune in to our LIVE webinar.